Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

 • After mixing, cover the bowl with a damp cloth and allow the dough to rest for 15 minutes.

-• Uncover the dough and knead it on medium speed with a dough hook attachment for approximately 12 minutes.
+• Uncover the dough and knead it in a stand mixer on medium speed with a dough hook attachment for approximately 12 minutes.
 The dough is ready when it becomes smooth and pulls away from the sides of the bowl.
 If working without a stand mixer strengthen the dough by hand.
 To do this perform three sets of stretch and folds.

 • Bulk Fermentation